3astbeast/RedTail-Market-Structure/README.md

 - **Box Extend Bars** — How far forward the OB rectangle extends
 - **Delete Broken Boxes** — Automatically remove invalidated order blocks
 - **Show Historic Zones** — Toggle visibility of already-mitigated zones
+- **Filter OBs by Value Area** — When enabled, only displays order blocks that are outside the current Value Area: bullish OBs must be entirely below VAL, bearish OBs must be entirely above VAH.
+Highlights mean-reversion zones where price is likely to retrace toward the POC. **Requires RedTail Volume Profile to be on the same chart** — if no Volume Profile is present, the filter is ignored and all OBs display normally.
 - Independent bullish/bearish OB colors with per-side opacity and border opacity

 ---